knowit/snappysense/aws-iot-backend/DESIGN.md

 There must exist various kinds of triggers or alerts: for readings that indicate a very bad environment; for devices that stop communicating.

-There must exist some interface that allows for devices, classes, factors, locations, and ideals to be added.
+There must exist some interface that allows for devices, classes, factors, and locations to be added.

 There must exist some basic interface to inspect all the tables.
 At the moment, everything must be